mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ## 4 Creating and Changing Data with Full CRUD {#creating-changing-data}

-Published OData services in Mendix allow you to easily create and change data.
+Published OData services in Studo Pro allow you to easily create and change data.

 ### 4.1 Inserting New Data

-If you selected **nsertable** in the API definition, new resources can be created using POST.
-Successfully created data will automatically result in a 201 status code, and a **Location** header provides the URL of the resulting resource, as is best practice for REST APIs"
+If you selected **Insertable** in the API definition, clients can create new resources using POST.
+Successfully created data will automatically result in a 201 status code, and a **Location** header provides the URL of the resulting resource, as is best practice for REST APIs."

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/insert-new-data.png" >}}